{{baseUrl}} and authenticates with a single {{apiKey}} variable. Import it, drop in your key,

 Get one from Create your account.
 Public endpoints —

-Insomnia reads Postman v2.1 collections natively:Import the collection
+Insomnia reads Postman v2.1 collections natively:1

 In Insomnia, open Application menu → Import, choose From File, and select